gaoshang1999/Library/Library/src/docs/read_me_from_students.txt

    Use case 2 - See the Check Out menu.
 On the right page, thers is a print button.
    Use case 3 - See the Is Overdue menu.

-3, what's we also do something else. a - List All Book - See List All Books menu. b - List All Members - See List All Members menu. c - Add new author - See Add Author menu.
+3, We also do something else besides the above use cases. a - List All Book - See List All Books menu. b - List All Members - See List All Members menu. c - Add new author - See Add Author menu.